 Private and confidential

 Carefully designed by our physicians these panels provide a thorough analysis of drugs in a person's system.

 Drug Tests (A-Z)

 This test measures the level of Carbohydrate-deficient Transferrin (CDT) in the blood.

-The 9 Panel Drug Test offered by Health Testing Centers is the industry standard screening test for the detection of common drugs.
+The 9 Panel Urine Drug Test plus alcohol screening offered by Health Testing Centers is the industry standard screening test for the detection of alcohol and common drugs.
 TEST AVAILABLE AT LABCORP ONLY

 The 9 Panel Urine Drug Test plus Oxycodone offered by Health Testing Centers provides additional detail regarding specific opiate types in a person's system.
 TEST AVAILABLE AT LABCORP ONLY